Yinsong0510/Conditional-Deformable-Image-Registration-with-Spatially-variant-and-Adaptive-Regularization/README.md

 This is the official Pytorch implementation of "Conditional Deformable Image Registration with Spatially-Variant and Adaptive Regularization"

-The code has been tested in Pytorch using OASIS dataset, which can be download here: https://github.com/adalca/medical-datasets/blob/master/neurite-oasis.md
+The code has been tested in Pytorch using OASIS dataset, which can be downloaded here: https://github.com/adalca/medical-datasets/blob/master/neurite-oasis.md

 Author: Yinsong Wang, Huaqi Qiu, Chen Qin